The story of Indra - Valento | Vacancies Construction & Engineering

 Indra van Oppen

-Before Indra joined Valento last year, he worked and travelled around Australia for 3 years.
-Indra was trained as a mechanical mechanic and also gained related work experience in Australia.
-Because of the Corona crisis, he eventually had to come back to the Netherlands - earlier than initially planned.
-On his return to the Netherlands, he looked for a job in technology as a mechanical mechanicThat is when we came into contact with Indra and Indra eventually joined Valento as a Mechanical Fitter.
-Through us he has been working for more than a year at Facta in Nederweert, who will take over and employ him directly as of next January.
+Before joining Valento last year, Indra worked and travelled around Australia for 3 years.
+Trained as a mechanical mechanic, Indra also gained related work experience in Australia.
+Due to the Corona crisis, he eventually had to come back to the Netherlands - earlier than initially planned.
+Upon returning to the Netherlands, he was looking for a job in engineering as a Mechanical Mechanic, which is when we got in touch with Indra and eventually Indra joined Valento as a Mechanical Mechanic.
+Through us, he has been working for more than a year at Facta in Nederweert, who will take over and employ him directly from next January.

 1. How did you get in contact with Valento?

-When I was looking for a new job, I was able to get an interview with a lot of companies.
-Because of the shortage of technically trained personnel, I had nothing to complain about in terms of employment at that time.
-This in a time when the labour market was not doing well because of Corona.
-Valento was involved as an intermediary with one of the companies that I applied to.
+When I was looking for a new job, I was soon able to get an interview with a lot of companies.
+Because of the shortage of technically trained personnel, I had nothing to complain about in terms of employment at the time.
+This at a time when the job market was not doing well because of Corona.
+Valento was involved as an intermediary with one of the companies I applied to at the time.
 Unfortunately, the vacancy I applied for had already been filled.
-Valento then immediately took the plunge and started looking for an alternative.
-Through the extensive network of my contact Rachel Cleutjensthey were soon able to offer me an alternative.
-That is how FACTA and, given my work experience, the choice was easily made.
+Valento then immediately went ahead and looked for an alternative.
+Thanks to the extensive network of my contact Rachel Cleutjens, they were soon able to offer me an alternative.
+This is how FACTA came on my path and, given my work experience, the choice was quickly made.
 I have been working here with great pleasure for over a year now.

-1. What exactly does your work involve FACTA?
+1. What exactly does your job entail at FACTA?

 At FACTA I work as a service and maintenance engineer for pumps, gearboxes and electric motors, among other things.
 I mainly work in our workshop in Nederweert.
 But if there are any complaints or breakdowns with one of our machines, we go to the customer with our service van, where maintenance is carried out on site.